NormalReedus/cache-me-ousside/README.md

 See the `config.example.json5` file for reference on how to use the JSON5 configuration file.

-Use `cache-me-ousside --help` to see a list of all configuration options in the terminal.
+Use `cache-me-ousside --help` to see a list of all configuration options (flags and environment) in the terminal.

 <p align="right">(<a href="#top">back to top</a>)</p>